Anastasios-K/Time_Series_forecasting_CNN/README.md

 ## Key features

-1. Integration of 1D CNN and Sliding Window
+1. Integration of 1D CNN and Sliding Window.
-2. Exponential learning rate with restart point
+2. Exponential learning rate with restart point.
-3. Experimentation with 4 learning rate strategies
+3. Experimentation with 4 learning rate strategies.
-4. Best model selection considering 1280 variants
+4. Best model selection considering 1280 variants.
-5. Reproducibility 100%
+5. Reproducibility 100%.
-6. Coverage 100%
+6. Coverage 100%.
-7. Automatic recovering of the training process, in the case of unexpected interruption
+7. Automatic recovering of the training process, in the case of unexpected interruption.

 ## Requirements: package installation
 conda version: 4.8.3